Staff Augmentation: What it is and How it Works?

 There are no current limits for searching talent: remote work, the freelance world and diversity are some of the key concepts to create an ideal working team.

 Before the pandemic, there was some evidence about how the future of work would be like.
-For instance, more and more companies offered some benefits related to flexible schedule and remote work.
-Another trend showed that workers started to choose independent work while big and small companies decided to hire freelancers specialized in areas such as IT, AI engineering or web design, in order to fulfill projects without having to hire new employees.
+For instance, more and more companies offered some benefits related to a flexible schedule and remote work.
+Another trend showed that workers started to choose independent work while big and small companies decided to hire freelancers specialized in areas such as IT, AI engineering or web design, to fulfill projects without having to hire new employees.

-In 2019 the Upwork platform carried out a study which showed that 63% of American companies employed at least one part of their workers remotely and 35% of the American labor force was represented by independent workers.
+In 2019 the Upwork platform carried out a study that showed that 63% of American companies employed at least one part of their workers remotely and 35% of the American labor force was represented by independent workers.
 The same happened in Latin America, where the number of remote workers, freelancers or workers of a company, reached 23 million according to estimations of the International Labor Organization.

 The events that took place during 2020 allowed the implementation of some already considered processes to go faster than before.
 It also forced the application of other unexpected processes, like compulsory remote work, digitalization of tasks that were previously done in-house and the unpredicted mix of personal and working life.
 But nobody imagined that these changes would be definite after the pandemic.